ArcanaFramework/frametree/docs/source/frametrees.rst

 In this case, the genomics data maps onto a different conceptual data frame, in which each row corresponds to a subject instead of a session.

+The "rows" of a data frame correspond either to individual data points in the data grid (e.g. imaging sessions in the :class:`Clincial` axes) or lines, planes for higher layers in the hierarchy of the data tree (e.g. subjects or study groups).
+For example within the :class:`Clinical` axes, the "row frequency" of frames are

+* imaging sessions
+* subjects
+* study groups (e.g. 'test' or 'control')
+* longitudinal timepoints
+* control-matched pairs
+* batches (separate groups at separate timepoints)
+* matched-point (matched members (e.g. test & control) across all groups and timepoints)
+* constant/singular

+Note that these "rows" do not correspond to rows of data points in the intermediate grid conception, rather rows in the final data frame.

 In the CLI, grids are referred to by ``<store-name>//<dataset-id>[@<dataset-name>]``, where *<store-name>* is the nickname of the store as saved by ':ref:`frametree store add`' (see :ref:`Stores`), and *<dataset-id>* is